Smile-SA/3B/README.md

 This project is a converter that takes a scene as a JSON file and converts it between Three.js and Babylon.js, or vice versa.

+***Disclaimer***: this is an experimental project containing a limited functional coverage and / or bugs.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.